• Skip to main content

 Nuts are another staple when it comes to hunting snacks.
 Just like jerky, they are easy to carry and are a great source for energy.
 Just make sure to drink some water or get some that aren’t too high in sodium.
 Some of our favorites are almonds, pistachios, and cashews.

-365 by Whole Foods Market, Mixed Nuts Deluxe No Peanuts Unsalted, 16 Ounce
+365 by Whole Foods Market, Unsalted Deluxe Mixed Nuts, 16 OZ

-365 by Whole Foods Market, Mixed Nuts Deluxe No Peanuts Unsalted, 16 Ounce
+365 by Whole Foods Market, Unsalted Deluxe Mixed Nuts, 16 OZ

 Check Price on Amazon